yeoman/yeoman/cli/docs/docs.md

 Usage: `yeoman init`, `yeoman init myapp`

 The `init` command asks you a number of questions (with default answers) for setting up a new project.
-The answers to these questions will be used to scaffold a folder a file structure for the application.
+The answers to these questions will be used to scaffold a file structure for the application.

-Questions include whether you would like to scaffold your project using HTML5 Boilerplate, include themeing via Twitter Bootstrap, support EcmaScript 6 Modules in your project and so on.
+Questions include whether you would like to scaffold your project using HTML5 Boilerplate, include theming via Twitter Bootstrap, support ECMAScript 6 Modules in your project and so on.

 By default we support Compass and CoffeeScript, so if your project includes any .coffee files, these will be compiled when either `watch` or `build` tasks are being run.

 Passing an extra argument to `yeoman init` (e.g `myapp`) will create a new directory of the name `myapp` and Yeoman will then scaffold your application within this new directory.

 Coming soon: We plan on yeoman init making requests to Nest to request the most recent versions of dependencies your project may need.
 When this is integrated, we will add further documentation about it to this page.

 # Command - server

 Usage: `yeoman server`

 The `server` command launches a preview server on port 3000 that allows you to access a running version of your application locally.

-It also automatically fires up the `yeoman watch` process, so changes to any application files cause the browser to refresh via LiveReload.
+It also automatically fires up the `yeoman watch` process, so changes to any of the applications files cause the browser to refresh via LiveReload.

 Any changes to CoffeeScript or Compass files result in them being recompiled, meaning that no manual intervention is required to write and preview code in the format you feel most comfortable with.

 To quit the server, simply run `yeoman quit server` and this will kill the Python server process.